 No final exams shall be scheduled on Sunday, unless the regular instruction periods are also scheduled on Sunday.

 No regular instruction is to be continued during the final exam week, except that the final examination time assigned to a course can be used for instruction if an instructor so desires.

 The University shall not schedule, nor shall the students participate in, any official function during the scheduled final exam period, except events whose date is beyond the control of the University.

 It is the responsibility of the chair of each department to prevent violations of the final examination policy.
 Students may report violations of the policy to the chair of the instructor's department either in person or by anonymous note.
-Students may similarly report violations to the office of the Dean of Student Affairs; these reports will be forwarded to the departmental chair for appropriate action.
+Students may similarly report violations to the office of the Dean of Students; these reports will be forwarded to the departmental chair for appropriate action.

 Any departures from an officially scheduled examination time must be approved by the scheduling office.

 Absences from final exams need not be excused when caused by a student scheduling courses with conflicting final examination times.